EllieFroggie/bash-googledrive-toggle/README.md

 A very simple bash script to toggle a mounted google drive filesystem.

 ## STATE FILE
 A file to track whether drive is mounted or not.
-Specified as a file path by `STATE`.
+Specified as a file path by $STATE.
 1 if unmounted, 0 if mounted.

 ## USAGE